yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 Scripts to train and test

-1) Preprocessing (optional) : This is an optional step for processing CT inages that are different from MDACC files.
+1) Preprocessing (optional) : This is an optional step for processing CT inages that are in different format and crop than the training/test datasets used.
 The pre-processing does normalizetion of files.

 2) Data-Prep : This script processes .nrrd or .nifti format files and prepares the training files needed for both Slice Selection Model and Segmentation Model training.